StegSchreck/RatS/README.md

     For more information about how to use the script, you can call `python3 transfer_ratings.py --help`
 7. At the end, the script will print out how many movies were successfully posted.
-Afterwards all the movies which couldn't be found are printed out, so you can check them manually.
+Afterward, all the movies which couldn't be found are printed out, so you can check them manually.
 The failed movie are also exported to a JSON file, so you can easily try them again (see below).

 ### Inside a Docker container